 This course is designed to introduce theoretical and pragmatic views for the conduct of health campaigns that use a community-based approach.
 Students will examine theories linked to agenda-setting, uncertainty management, norms, and auhtority and control as frameworks to consider values that guide health communication.
-The ethical dilemmas that arise in decisions about planning, implementing, and evaluating communication in community-based health campaigns will be introduced and applied to our review of health communication theory, research, and practice.
-Community-based health campaigns target multiple audiences, use multiple communication channels, and target multiple healthrelated outcomes.
+The ethical dilemmas that arise in decisions about planning, implementing, and evaluating communication in community-based health campaigns will be introduced and applied to our review of health campaigns target multiple audiences, use multiple communication channels, and target multiple healthrelated outcomes.
 A community-based approach to health campaigns demonstrates the interdisciplinary nature of Health Communication and illustrates why it has come to be viewed as an integral component of health promotion and health-care activities.